 - Peer Mentors

 Although someone may have a contributing member role in your Club, they do not automatically receive AHEGS Recognition.
 Anyone who wishes to receive AHEGS Recognition must have committed at least 20 hours and completed training/induction designed for their role.

 We strongly recommend that you include your contributing roles in your constitution to simplify the AHEGS Recognition process.
 Any contributing roles that aren't defined and written into your Club's constitution may need to provide additional documentation to verify their purpose and operations throughout the year (which is a lot more work and effort than just putting the roles into the constitution from the start).

-Nomination Form Submission Guide
+How to become AHEGS Approved - Nomination Form Submission Guide

 The AHEGS Nomination Form that is used to apply for approval for your Club/Club Program as a whole was designed primarily for UNSW departments to submit, so the language won't reflect the structure of Arc Clubs very well.
 This section will address any parts that are potentially confusing or unclear.
 It is recommended you have the Nomination Form open at the same time so you can refer to the below as you proceed.

 - The Activity Name is your Club name.